12 Best Things to do in Oman

 Wadi Ghul, the Grand Canyon of Arabia cuts deep into Oman’s al Hajar Mountains.
 Locals believe that genies inhabit the wadi and come out at night time.

-Take the marked Balcony Walk trail down from the village of al Khateem that meanders to the deserted hanging village of Sap that clings to the vertical cliff edge that offer a great day trek.
+Take the marked Balcony Walk trail down from the village of al Khateem that meanders to the deserted hanging village of Sap that clings to the vertical cliff edge that offers a great day trek.

 Camping is possible here, right on the edge of the cliff.
 Don’t miss sunset and sunrise here as golden light illuminating the craggy arid peaks all around are truly something magical to witness.